-Providing innovative approaches, technical support, policy development and capacity building to ensure gender equality is central to sustainable global environmental solutions.
+Providing knowledge on gender and environment issues, innovative approaches, technical support, policy developments and capacity building to ensure gender equality and environment outcomes are realized.

 USAID and IUCN Partner to Advance Gender in the Environment